 Once in a Lifetime Opportunity

-“Over more than fifty years, many ideas for this site have come and gone.
-The difference this time is that we have worked very hard with our fantastic partners at Nikal and MIE for almost two years to create a scheme that is not just aspirational, but highly deliverable.
+Cllr Blackburn added “Over more than fifty years, many ideas for this site have come and gone.
+The difference this time is that we have worked very hard with our fantastic partners at Nikal and MIE.
+Over two years this scheme has been put together.
+It’s not just aspirational, but highly deliverable.

-“These new attractions are of ground-breaking international quality and their cutting edge technology will take Blackpool’s tourism offer to another level.
+“These new attractions are of ground-breaking international quality.
+Their cutting edge technology will take Blackpool’s tourism offer to another level.

-“We already have, to my mind, the best amusement park in the UK, in the form of Blackpool Pleasure Beach.
-These new attractions will allow thrill-seekers to enjoy their visit even more, will attract new visitors, and encourage existing visitors to stay longer.
-They will create jobs, regenerate a part of the town that is in need of love and attention, and boost trade.
+“We already have the best amusement park in the UK, in the form of Blackpool Pleasure Beach.
+These new attractions will allow thrill-seekers to enjoy their visit even more.
+It will attract new visitors, and encourage existing visitors to stay longer.
+It will create jobs, regenerate a part of the town that needs it, and boost trade.

 “This new development, alongside the other investments taking place in the town, represent a game-changer for our visitor economy.
 We have long stated that a key objective is to create a year-round destination that delivers year-round employment.
 Blackpool Central will play a major part in that ambition.”